Muir Woods National Monument

 How to dress for Muir Woods?

 The San Francisco Bay Area has a temperate Mediterranean climate but winters can bring chilly rainstorms followed by brilliant sunshine.
 Temperatures range from 40-70F (5-21C) degrees during the year.
-It is best to dress in layers, having a top water-proof layer in case rain.
+It is best to dress in layers, including a top waterproof layer in case rain.

 Can you camp in Muir Woods?